Skip to main content

 Bhakta Marcel: (indisctinct)… Prabhupada also quoted… (indistinct) …Śruti-småti-puräëädi … (indistinct)

 BCS: Śruti-småti-puräëädi.
-That is coming afterwards, but before that Srila Prabhupäda makes a very beautiful point.
+That is coming afterwards, but before that Srila Prabhupada makes a very beautiful point.

 Devotee: Just after he said we should not hear from conditioned souls, he said therefore whatever we write, whenever we write something we immediately offer evidence … (indistinct)

-BCS: Right, exactly.
-That’s a very, very important point.
-Prabhupäda says that we must repeat what we heard from the paramparä system.
-That is our process.
-We do not concoct something new.
-We simply repeat our paramparä.
-So that is why, to address that point, Srila Prabhu, anybody, with proper understanding, will not accept that point that Srila Prabhupäda is restricting us from reading Bhaktivinoda Öhäkura, because Prabhupäda is actually repeating what Bhaktivinoda Öhäkura said, but since we do not have the ability to discriminate or understand what Bhaktivinoda Öhäkura is actually saying.
-That is why Prabhupäda made that restriction, because we may get bewildered.
-We may say that Bhaktivinoda Öhäkura is actually saying that.
-Somebody may think that Bhaktivinoda Öhäkura is actually saying that all the Vedic scriptures are full of errors.
-If somebody gets into that understanding, then whole understanding is spoilt.
 It is like a drop of wine falling into a boiling pot of milk.
-So that is why we have to understand as Prabhupäda says, like a Paramahaàsa.
+So that is why we have to understand as Prabhupada says, like a Paramahaàsa.
 The Paramahaàsa is a person who can separate the milk from water.
 A swan has the ability to separate milk from water.
-So some literatures may be mixed with some water, given in a diluted way, so that a person with a bad digestive system can digest it.
+So, some literatures may be mixed with some water, given in a diluted way, so that a person with a bad digestive system can digest it.
 But an advanced devotee should know how to separate the milk from the water.
-Actually Prabhupäda is repeating what Bhaktisiddhänta Sarasvaté Öhäkura said, what Bhaktivinoda Öhäkura said, what Viçvanätha Cakravati said.
-Prabhupäda is simply repeating the paramparā.
-Prabhupäda often said, “That is my qualification.
+Actually, Prabhupada is repeating what Bhaktisiddhänta Sarasvati Thakura said, what Bhaktivinoda Thakura said, what Vishvanatha Cakravati said.
+Prabhupada is simply repeating the paramparā.
+Prabhupada often said, “That is my qualification.
 I am simply presenting what I learnt from my Guru Maharaja without any deviation”.
 He said, “That is my only qualification, I am simply repeating my spiritual master”.

 Then comes çruti-småti-puräëädi-païcarätra-vidhià vinä, aikäntiké harer bhaktir utpätäyaiva kalpate [Brs.
 1.2.101].
 If somebody says something that has not been justified, or if somebody does not practice according to the instructions given by çruti, småti, puräëa and päïcarätriké-vidhi and he displays a very elevated devotion, he simply creates a disturbance, because that person is actually pretending.
 He is not a devotee.
 Next.
 Some more points?
 Yes?